-I care very much about the overall wellness and longevity of my dogs and puppies, and have always voluntarily participated in routinely testing my dogs' hearts, eyes, hips and patellas via board-certified specialists...most of the good breeders I know around the US and Canada do the same.
+I care very much about the overall wellness and longevity of my dogs and puppies, and have always voluntarily participated in routinely testing my dogs via board-certified specialists...all of the good breeders I know around the US and Canada do the same.

 Several of us Houston Cavalier folks got an email a few years ago asking whether we had any puppies available, and--extraordinarily--telling us in the same inquiry that if the writer successfully purchased a puppy from us and it EVER had any health issues during its entire lifetime, the writer intended to sue for expenses, damages, and even pain and suffering...well.
 That was a first.
-I'll address the notion generally (since I don't think any of us responded at the time) by saying this.
+I'll address the notion generally by saying this.
 No good breeder ever wants their dogs, or any dogs they sell, to ever suffer from any debilitating issues.
 We all love our dogs, and in my case especially, I sell so few puppies that the people who have gotten our dogs over the years have almost all become good friends.
 I don't want them to go through heartbreak, either.
 I do as much as I possibly can before ever producing a litter to learn as much as I can about what is in the woodwork in the dogs' pedigrees, and by knowing what I can about the dogs and people involved.
-(And: there's the biggest reason for dealing with an ethical, knowledgeable breeder.)
+(And: there's the second-biggest reason for dealing with an ethical, knowledgeable breeder, with the first being that any good breeder will be around as long as you have your dog in case you need help or advice.)
 Having said that, even with all this, health-testing is invaluable, but it is, despite our best efforts, just a tool and not infallible.

 Sometimes, despite everything, dogs--and I'm not being flippant--get sick.
 It's frustrating and sad, but it's the truth.
 No puppy is born with a crystal ball or manual telling us what's going to happen years down the road, any more than human babies are.
 Statistically, dogs from good breeders have as clear a path for life as we can possibly provide for them...but, just as with our own health, there are no iron-clad guarantees!
 I wanted to tell the writer that they were buying a living being, not a toaster.